mvolkmann/blog/src/swift-ui.md

   - can handle any number of pages
   - image for current page is highlighted
   - can customize images
-  - TODO: SwiftUI may not support this yet.
+  - SwiftUI provides this in `TabView` when it has a `tabViewStyle` view modifier with a value of `.page`.
+    See an example in the "TabView" description later.

 - {% aTargetBlank
     "https://developer.apple.com/design/human-interface-guidelines/ios/controls/pickers/",